Which of the following is one of the five components of internal ... | Study Prep in Pearson+

-Which of the following is one of the five components of internal controls as defined by COSO?
+Which of the following is one of the five components of internal control as defined by the COSO framework?

 A